Fingolfin7/Autumn/README.md

 `setx /M pathext "%PATHEXT%;.PY"`

-4. Restart your terminal or open a new one to apply the changes.
+Restart your terminal or open a new one to apply the changes.
 You should be able to use autumn as a command from any directory.

-## Usage Exampls
+## Usage

+To use Autumn, you can run the command `Autumn` or `Autumn.py` (not case sensitive) from any directory like so:

-AUTUMN COMMAND -h, --help [ARGS]
+`AUTUMN COMMAND -h, --help [ARGS]`

+For example:

+`autumn start Mars -s Dragon Falcon "Falcon Heavy" Starship`

 ## Commands
-Autumn has many commands including:
+Autumn has many commands including (use `autumn COMMAND -h, --help` for more info on a command):
 - **start**: start a new timer
 - **stop**: the current timer
 - **status**: show the status of the current timer